opentorah/opentorah/README.md

 Inspired by [Advantages of monorepos](https://danluu.com/monorepo/) and [Unorthodocs: Abandon your DVCS and Return to Sanity](https://www.bitquabit.com/post/unorthodocs-abandon-your-dvcs-and-return-to-sanity/)
-(what a jem!), I switched to using monorepo for the opentorah.org projects (with the number and sizes of projects, I think I am safe from the issues that Google and FaceBook experienced ;)).
+(what a gem!), I switched to using monorepo for the opentorah.org projects (with the number and sizes of projects, I think I am safe from the issues that Google and FaceBook experienced ;)).